 Realistically, the recipient of a post dated check may never notice that the check has been post dated, and so will record and deposit it at once.
 The bank is also unlikely to notice the date on the check.
 In this situation, the check is considered a negotiable instrument, irrespective of the date, and it is likely that the recipient will receive cash from the bank prior to the date on the check.
 In such a situation, it is allowable for the check recipient to record a post dated check upon receipt of the check.

 From the perspective of the payer, the best way to ensure that funds are not released early is to notify the bank not to release funds against this check any earlier than the date stated on the check.

 Auditors do not like to see post dated checks, since it implies that the payer is short on cash, and is attempting to pay bills later than it should.
-If an auditor sees an ongoing pattern of check post dating, there would be an inclination to delve more deeply into company finances, and perhaps state a going concern issue in the audit opinion that accompanies the financial statements.
+If an auditor sees an ongoing pattern of check post dating, there would be an inclination to delve more deeply into company finances, and perhaps state a going concern issue in the auditor's opinion that accompanies the financial statements.